You may be offered temporary accommodation if you need somewhere to stay while you

 Will I be offered temporary housing?

-During your interview, a housing officer will discuss whether or not you need temporary
+During your interview, a homeless assessment officer will discuss whether or not you need temporary

 When you accept an offer of temporary accommodation, we will ask you to sign an

 agreement and the tenancy rules.
 The occupancy agreement will explain your rights and responsibilities while you stay there and the standard of accommodation that we have committed to provide.

 If you are unhappy with the accommodation we have offered you, you have a right